aws-samples/streaming-analytics-workshop/workshop/content/local-flink-development/execute-code.en.md

 1. Once the Flink job has initialized, the *TripEvents* that are received from the Kinesis stream are displayed in the lower part of the IDE

 	![](/images/intellij-5-execute-flink-output.png)

+1. Stop the local execution of the Flink application by pressing the red square or by choosing *Run* -> *Stop* from the menu